-1. Pour your berries and/or fruits into a mesh bag and close the bag.
-Place the bag in the fermentor and add the sugar.
+1. Pour the fruit/berry mix into a mesh bag and close the bag.
+Place the bag in the fermentor and add the sugar and the Citric acid.

 Bring 10 litres of water to the boil and add the water to the fermentor.
-Let the sugar dissolve and let the fruits/berries absorb the water.
+Let the sugar dissolve and let the dried fruits/berries absorb the water.
 Stir lightly to help dissolve the sugar.
 Check the temperature.

-- 2. When the temperature is 60°C or slightly below, empty the sachet E1 (enzyme) into the fermentor and stir.
-Let the enzyme work for a couple of hours. - 3.
-Add cold water to the 20 litre mark and stir.
-Check the temperature and top up to the 23 litre mark with cold or hot (boiled) water so that you reach 35°C.
+2. When the temperature is 60°C or slightly below, empty the sachet E1 (enzyme) into the fermentor and stir.
+Let the enzyme work for a couple of hours.

-Make a note of the specific gravity by measuring with a hydrometer.
+3. Add cold water to the 20 litre mark and stir.
+Check the temperature and top up to the 23 litre mark with cold or hot (boiled) water so that you reach 35°C. Make a note of the specific gravity by measuring with a hydrometer.